ryaan-anthony/deployable/README.md

 > A simple CICD platform in PHP.

-View the app from the /public/ directory.

 Run `composer install` to get started.

+View the app from [public/index.php](http://localhost/deployable/public/index.php) in your web browser or run `php deployable` in your terminal.